walterfreeman/phy211/syllabus2.md

 So, if you're stuck on a problem, think simple; that's how physics works.

-#### 1. Reasoning and skill-building, not memorization
+#### 1. Reasoning and synthesis, not memorization

-This course is emphatically not a class where you will come to lecture, sit there and listen to a presentation of some facts, and then repeat them back to us on exams.
-The laws of mechanics are very simple, and you could memorize them in an hour if you wanted.
+iThis course is emphatically not a class where you will come to lecture, sit there and listen to a presentation of some facts, and then repeat them back to us on exams.
+The laws of mechanics are very simple, and you could memorize them in fifteen minutes if you wanted.
 The challenging aspect of this class is the *application* of those principles to understand the motion of physical systems -- to take the principles of nature and, using mathematics as a tool, synthesize them into an understanding of how a particular system behaves.
 You are not going to be learning a list of currently-accepted facts; you are going to be practicing skills and learning to see the universe as scientists see it.

 #### 2. Ask for help, early and often

-Since the difficult part of the course is developing problem-solving skills, it's only natural that we are going to give you lots of help in solving problems, especially at first.
+Since the difficult part of the course is the problem-solving aspect, it's only natural that we are going to give you lots of help in solving problems, especially at first.
 Learning physics is most similar to learning to play a sport or learning a musical instrument: it requires practice and the guidance of a coach.
-We do not expect that you will always be able to do all of the homework problems on your own; it is crucial that you ask for help in doing your homework.
+We do not expect that you can do all of the homework problems on your own; it is crucial that you ask for help in doing your homework.
 If you're stuck on a homework problem, you can:

 - Come to our office hours and ask, or make an appointment, or drop by my office (room 215)
-- Ask on the Discord server (invite available on Blackboard) -- chances are someone will help you out right away
+- Ask on the Discord server -- chances are someone will help you out right away
 - Go to the Physics Clinic; you will find a TA, other students, and/or Walter there to help you.
 - Ask a question in the lecture: if you're stuck on something your peers probably are too, and will welcome your question.
 We *always* have time in lecture to answer questions about physics; don't be intimidated by the size of the class.
 - Ask your TA or coaches during recitation
 - Ask your peers for help (and insist that they help you understand how to think about the problem, not just give you the answer)
-- Write me, your coaches, or your TA an email.
+- Write me, your coaches, or your TA an email. *(While I get a lot of email, physics questions from always get the highest priority!)*

 Again: it is **intended that you will get stuck**, just like no pianist plays a difficult piece perfectly the first time.
 The problem-solving skills in this course are things you have to practice, and we expect you to have to practice in order to make progress; come ask us for help, and we'll guide you as you practice.